EddyMcNut/uc-intg-onkyo-avr/docs/architecture.md

 - Album art URL changes
 - Metadata updates (title/artist/album) arrive as separate events
-- Display text may scroll in multiple FLD (front panel display) messages
+- Display text may arrive in multiple FLD (front panel display) messages

-## State Management

-**AvrStateManager** (`src/avrState.ts`)

-- Centralized state tracking for all AVR zones
-- Caches current values: power state, source, subsource, audio format
-- Enables conditional logic (e.g., only process certain events when in specific source mode)

-**Why Needed:**

-- AVR can send lots of messages per minute during some operations
-- Need to filter/deduplicate to avoid UI thrashing
-- Context-dependent parsing (same command means different things in different sources)

 ## Zone Architecture

 **Single Physical AVR, Multiple Zones:**

-- One TCP connection per physical AVR
+- One TCP connection per physical AVR (one `EiscpDriver`, one `CommandReceiver`)
-- Each zone (main, zone2, zone3) is a separate media player entity
+- Each zone (main, zone2, zone3) is a separate media player entity with its own `CommandSender`
-- Commands are prefixed with zone identifier before sending to AVR
+- Commands are prefixed with the zone identifier before sending to the AVR
-- Incoming events specify which zone they apply to
+- Incoming events include a zone field; zone-agnostic commands are fanned out by `ZoneAgnosticUpdateProcessor`
-- Single CommandReceiver processes events for all zones on that AVR

 **Multiple Physical AVRs:**

-- Each AVR gets its own TCP connection, which is shared by all configured zone-instances of that AVR
+- Each AVR gets its own TCP connection, shared by all configured zones on that AVR
-- Each AVR has its own EiscpDriver and CommandReceiver instance
 - Entities are uniquely identified: `{model}_{host}_{zone}`

 ## Error Handling and Resilience

 ### Connection Management

-- **Auto-reconnection**: ReconnectionManager handles dropped connections
+- **Auto-reconnection**: `ReconnectionManager` handles dropped connections with progressive timeouts (3 s, 5 s, 8 s) then a 30 s scheduled retry
-- **Command retry**: Commands sent while disconnected trigger reconnection attempt
+- **Reconnect on command**: Commands sent while disconnected trigger an immediate reconnection attempt
-- **Graceful degradation**: Entities remain available during disconnection
+- **Graceful degradation**: Entities remain registered during disconnection
-- **Timeout handling**: Commands that don't complete trigger retry logic
+- **Config refresh without disconnect**: `updateConnectionConfig` pushes new runtime settings to a live connection

 ### State Synchronization

-- **Query on connect**: Full state query sent when connection established
+- **Query on connect**: Full state query sent when a connection is established or re-established
-- **Query on wake**: State refreshed when AVR powers on from standby
+- **Query on wake**: State refreshed when the remote exits standby
+- **Debounced queries**: `AvrStateQueryService` prevents redundant queries within a 5 s window

 ### Message Processing

-- **Queue management**: Send and receive queues prevent overwhelming AVR and this integration
+- **Queue management**: Send and receive queues prevent overwhelming the AVR
-- **Throttling**: Rapid repeated commands (volume) are rate-limited
+- **Throttling**: High-frequency commands (IFA, IFV, FLD) go through the receive queue
-- **Filtering**: Noise messages (e.g., display scrolling) are filtered out
+- **Filtering**: Volume-overlay FLD messages and known-noisy commands (NMS, NPB) are discarded early
 - **Validation**: Unknown or malformed messages are safely ignored

 ## Command Mapping

-The integration maintains extensive mapping tables:

 **eiscpCommands** (`src/eiscp-commands.ts`)